 This was the reason for the push toward the use of biofuel.

 1st generation biofuels were and still are problematic, as they relied on transforming food products like corn into ethanol.
-This put extra pressure on the environment and relies on massive industrial-scale farms practicing monoculture.
-When taking into account the fossil fuels used for fertilizers and tractors, it might not even be much better than standard gasoline.
+This puts extra pressure on the environment and relies on massive industrial-scale farms practicing monoculture.
+When considering the fossil fuels used for fertilizers and tractors, it might not even be much better than standard gasoline.
 And there is the ethical dilemma of using food to make fuel, with fuel consumers living in rich countries and poorer countries suffering from food shortages or inflation.

-3rd Generation biofuels are relying on algae and a closed system independent from arable land.
-In theory, this should be the perfect way to produce biofuel, as it does not compete with existing agricultural resources.
-It could also use abundant seawater, instead of previous fresh water.
+3rd Generation biofuels rely on algae and a closed system independent from arable land.
+Theoretically, this should be the perfect way to produce biofuel, as it does not compete with existing agricultural resources.
+It could also use abundant seawater instead of previous fresh water.

-In practice, algal biofuel has been tested but not produced on an industrial scale.
+In practice, algae biofuel has been tested but not produced on an industrial scale.

 There is even discussion of 4th generation biofuels, or “photobiological solar fuels“.
 They would rely on mimicking algae photosynthesis with artificial nanotechnologies.
 But these are still in labs and will not reach commercial scale for a few decades.

 The problem plaguing 3rd generation of biofuels has always been yield.
 Algae concentration is too small, production costs are too high, and conversion into fuel is both capital expenditure and loss of some of the energy contained in the algae.

 Any contamination by other organisms could also destroy a harvest and reduce profits.
 An alternative was to grow it in closed sterile containers, but this raised costs as well.

 In addition, the first tentative of algae biofuel production in the 2010s required algae harvesting, a complicated process that also interrupted the production.